abirroyy/transformer-from-scratch/README.md

 ## 🚀 Overview
 This project is a complete, from-scratch implementation of the **Transformer architecture**, originally introduced in the 2017 paper *["Attention Is All You Need"](https://arxiv.org/abs/1706.03762)*.
-The goal was to deeply understand how attention mechanisms, positional encoding, and sequence-to-sequence learning interact — without relying on high-level frameworks like Hugging Face or PyTorch Lightning.
+The goal was to deeply understand how attention mechanisms, positional encoding, and sequence-to-sequence learning works.

 ---